Is Geometry Enough for Matching in Visual Localization?: Geometric-Only Matching

-\PAR{Outlier rejection.} After Sinkhorn matching, the estimated corresponding pairs may still contain outlier matches.
-To filter those further, we follow \cite{Moo2018CVPR} and add a classifier that takes in the concatenated geometric features from the query and database keypoints, and predicts confidence scores for all matches.
+\PAR{Outlier Rejection.} After Sinkhorn matching, the estimated corresponding pairs may still contain outlier matches.
+To filter those, we follow \cite{Moo2018CVPR} and add a classifier that takes in the concatenated geometric features from the query and database keypoints, and predicts confidence scores for all matches.
 Estimated correspondences with confidence below a threshold ($0.5$ in practice) are rejected.

-\PAR{Matching with bearing vectors.} \newtext{Directly matching 2D keypoints to cross-domain 3D coordinates} is challenging because it requires the network to learn features that have to consider not only the relationship between keypoints, but also the influence of different camera poses.
+\PAR{Matching with Bearing Vectors.} \newtext{Directly matching 2D keypoints to cross-modal 3D coordinates} is challenging because it requires the network to learn features that have to consider not only the relationship between keypoints, but also the influence of different camera poses.
 Furthermore, the different distributions of 3D point clouds between datasets, \eg, different scene sizes or different gravity directions, are particularly challenging for a single encoder to learn.
-Based on this observation, we propose to leverage the \emph{bearing vector} representation of the database points to reduce the domain gap.
-Intuitively, this representation disentangles the influence of the camera pose \newtext{by projecting 3D points onto the normalized image plane, which also avoids encoding information about individual camera intrinsic parameters.} Finally, bearing vectors provide a common domain between query and database keypoints, eliminating the need for a separate encoder.
+Based on this observation, we propose to leverage the \emph{bearing vector} representation of the database points to \camr{sidestep the difference in data modalities.} \camr{In addition to nullifying the effects of the camera intrinsics, projecting 3D points as bearing vectors onto a “covisible” frame that is closer to the query frame (compared to the world reference frame), effectively mitigates the influence of the camera pose (viewpoint changes) during matching, albeit dependent on the quality of retrieval.} Finally, bearing vectors provide a common modality between query and database keypoints, eliminating the need for a separate encoder.
 As we demonstrate in our experimental section, the change in input type has a substantial positive effect.